Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

 <a id="host-access-rule"></a>

-In Qumulo Core, you can add a host access rule to an NFS export to restrict the export by IP address or hostname.
+In Qumulo Core 6.2.0.1, you can add a host access rule to an NFS export to restrict the export by IP address or hostname.

 The following examples show the elements that a host access rule can include.